- 1 Are you planning to BUILD a new HOUSE in Bangalore?

 - Electrical wiring works up to the main meter.

 - Solar water heaters.

 INCREASE IN HOUSE CONSTRUCTION COST:

 As in general practice, the contract is given to a contractor to build at e.g., 1700/- per square feet.

-Even in a genuine situation of an increase in the necessary raw materials of sand, cement, and steel, there would be no basis for recalculation leading to losses on one side whether in money or quality.
+Even in a specific situation of an increase in the necessary raw materials of sand, cement, and steel, there would be no basis for recalculation leading to losses on one side, whether in money or quality.

 Since there is no basis for the rate calculation, the rate of 1700/- per sq ft cannot be adhered to.
 This can lead to a lot of compromises on either side.
 There would be misunderstandings, confusions, and losses in quality and money.